 Monroe County History Center

-This local history museum is located the former Monroe Carnegie Library.
-Constructed in 1917, the building has been listed on the National Register of Historical places since 1978.
+This local history museum is located within the former Monroe Carnegie Library.
+Constructed in 1917, the building has been listed on the National Register of Historic places since 1978.
 The museum has called this building home since 1980, a move that allowed for a significant expansion of the museum's holdings.
-Monroe County History Center currently boasts 8,000 square feet for their many galleries and exhibits, a genealogy and local history library, museum store, and education room.
+Monroe County History Center currently boasts 8,000 square feet for its many galleries and exhibits, a genealogy and local history library, museum store, and education room.
 On the corners of the property stand two historical markers for the “Colored School” - or Center School - which opened its doors to African American children from 1874 to 1915 during the era of segregation.
 The second marker commemorates the building's role as Bloomington’s public library from the building's construction in 1918 to the creation of a new central library in 1970.
+Bloomington was one of 2500 communities that built a library with Andrew Carnegie's support as he donated an estimated $56 million for library construction.
+Though the town attempted many times to acquire public support and funds to build a library from 1897 to 1915, it wasn't until 1917 that the project finally came to fruition.
+Prior to that time, the library shared space with the courthouse.
+The library used the building from 1918 to 1970 and since 1994, the building has served as Monroe County History Center since that time.

 Backstory and Context